With Valentine’s day approaching, I’m breaking today a series of plant based clean eating recipes I’ve published over the last couple of months.

 - (I used freekeh, see photo)

 - steamed broccoli to serve

-- In a medium bowl whisk soy sauce, honey, water, chili flakes, and garlic together.
+- In a small bowl whisk soy sauce, honey, water, chili flakes, and garlic together.
 Set aside.

-- Use another medium bowl and add olive oil + shrimp.
+- Use a medium bowl and add olive oil + shrimp.

 - Toss to coat and season it with salt and pepper.

-- Heat a pan or small saucepan over medium-high heat.
+- Heat a large skillet or saucepan over medium-high heat.

-- Place the shrimp into the pan and sear 1-2 minutes on each side, until nicely seared but still a bit transluscent in the center.
+- Place the seafood into the skillet in a single layer and cook the shrimp 1-2 minutes on each side.
+(It will turn pink and be still a bit transluscent in the center.)

 - Add soy honey garlic sauce and let it simmer for about 1-2 minutes more, until the shrimp is cooked through.

-- Remove the seafood from pan to not overcook.
+- Remove the seafood from skillet to not overcook.